| ‘Equus’:

 words or events are chosen to be major links and have a distinct impression

+on a person is unknown.
+They may even be chosen at random.
 The role of a parent is very important in influencing a child and their

 psychological make-up.
 This play raises the issues of how much a parent